Here’s another tidbit from John Thorn’s Baseball in the Garden of Eden (Simon & Schuster 2011).

 [Post Script: one final thing I learned from Thorn’s book is a better understanding of a statement from Bill James’ Historical Baseball Abstract that the early National League didn’t necessarily contain the nation’s best professional teams.

-Hulbert was forced to replace these big market clubs with professional teams from smaller markets such as Indianopolis, Milwaukee, Providence, Buffalo, Syracuse, Troy and Worchester.
-Meanwhile, the expelled big market clubs didn't cease to exist.
+Hulbert was forced to replace these big market clubs with professional teams from smaller markets such as Indianapolis, Milwaukee, Providence, Buffalo, Syracuse, Troy and Worchester.
+Meanwhile, the expelled big market clubs didn’t cease to exist.
 Instead, they continued to play games outside of a league structure.
-This was not as difficult as it sounds today, because even the league teams in the 1870's played more more games against non-league opponents, professional, semi-pro and amateur, than they did against league members each year.
+This was not as difficult as it sounds today, because even the league teams in the 1870’s played far more games against non-league opponents — professional, semi-pro and amateur — than they did against league members each year.